lodygin/ngx-development-kit/README.md

 ##### Description

-The `NgxCallPipe` in Angular allows you to call a function with a specific input value and context.
+The `NgxCallPipe` allows you to call a function with a specific input value and context.
 By using this pipe, you can reduce the number of computations in your application by only executing the function when there is a change to the input value or reference.
 This can help to improve performance and make your code more flexible and reusable.